 OHCHR supports the implementation of international human rights standards by assisting government efforts to fulfil their human rights obligations.
 It also supports individuals in the exercise of their rights, monitors and reports objectively on human rights abuses and offers support, advice, and training to relevant stakeholders to make human rights a reality.
-OHCHR also develops guidance on the effective implementation of the human rights and hazardous substances (OHCHR, UNEP).
+OHCHR also develops guidance on the effective implementation of the human right to a clean, healthy and sustainable environment including its recently published key messages on human rights and hazardous substances (OHCHR, UNEP).